Tech-at-DU/Titanic-Dataset-Tutorial/P02-Titanic-Dataset/content.md

 df.mode('Age')
 ```

-**What was the mean, median, and mode of people's fare?**
+**What was the mean, median, and mode of people's Fare?**

-Can you calculate this one on your own?
+Can you calculate these on your own?

 # Stop for a Second